NVIDIA/NeMo-Skills/docs/pipelines/start-server.md

     --create_tunnel
 ```

 Now, the model server is available at `localhost:5000` by default.
+Note that it may take a while before the
+model server starts up depending on the size of the loaded model.

 !!! tip